Gentleman (1993 film)

-Gentleman is a 1993 Indian Tamil-language heist action film directed by S. Shankar, in his directorial debut, and produced by K. T. Kunjumon.
-The film stars Arjun Sarja, Madhubala and Subhashri, while M. N. Nambiar, Manorama, Goundamani, Senthil, Charan Raj, Vineeth, and Rajan P. Dev play supporting roles.
+Gentleman is a 1993 Indian Tamil-language heist action film written and directed by Shankar in his directorial debut, and produced by K. T. Kunjumon.
+The film stars Arjun Sarja and Madhubala while Subhashri, M. N. Nambiar, Manorama, Goundamani, Senthil, Charan Raj, Vineeth, and Rajan P. Dev play supporting roles.
 In the film, a respected Madras-based businessman moonlights as a thief to steal from the rich and give to the poor for their education.

-Gentleman was released on 30 July 1993 and the film became a major commercial success, running for over 175 days in theatres.
+Gentleman was released on 30 July 1993 and became a major commercial success, running for over 175 days in theatres.
 It won three South Filmfare Awards (including Best Film – Tamil and Best Director – Tamil), four Tamil Nadu State Film Awards (including Best Actor and Best Director) and five Cinema Express Awards.
-The film was a breakthrough for Arjun and Shankar and established them as one of the top actors and directors in Tamil cinema.
+The film was a breakthrough for Arjun and Shankar and established them as among the top actors and directors, respectively, in Tamil cinema.
 It was remade in Hindi as The Gentleman (1994).

 Plot

-In Ooty, Krishnamoorthy "Kicha" and his sidekick Mani perform a swashbuckling heist of several crores, while being in disguise diverting the attention of police, and escape in Nilgiri Mountain Railway, much to the frustration of Inspector Ratnam.
-Kicha is a respected citizen running a legitimate papadam business with Mani in Madras.
-Susheela, one of Kicha's many female employees, has a crush on him and is constantly demanding his attention.
-Another thing adding to Susheela's woes is the arrival of her jovial cousin Sugandhi, who makes the place lively and playful with silly fights between Mani and Babloo.
+In Ooty, Krishnamoorthy alias Kicha and his partner-in-crime, Mani, execute a high-profile multi-crore heist.
+Utilizing elaborate disguises to misdirect the police force, they escape aboard the Nilgiri Mountain Railway, deeply frustrating Inspector Ratnam.
+Publicly, Kicha is a highly respected, law-abiding citizen running a successful papadam business in Madras alongside Mani.
+Susheela, one of his many female employees, harbors a deep romantic fixation on him and persistently demands his attention.
+Her situation complicates with the arrival of her jovial cousin, Sugandhi, whose playful presence brings a lively dynamic to the household, underscored by petty rivalries between Mani and another employee, Babloo.

-Sugandhi later develops a crush on Kicha after being saved by him from the goons who tried to molest her.
-Kicha tells Sugandhi that he has no such feelings for her and wants her to find a suitable husband.
-Before leaving Madras, Sugandhi steals Kicha's ring as a souvenir.
-After several unsuccessful attempts at nabbing the thief, the disgraced police officer Azhagar Nambi shaves his head and is left with a ring mark on his face, after a scuffle with the thief.
-Nambi investigates the design of the mark, believing it was formed by a ceremonial ring worn by Brahmin priests, but to his vain, finds that such a design is uncommon to Brahmin priests, but rather resembles a mangala sutra.

-Meanwhile, Nambi's parents force him to marry Sugandhi, from whom he gets the particular ring and learns that it belongs to Kicha.
-In an attempt to trap and arrest Kicha, Nambi plots an attempt at Kicha's house, where they were invited for a wedding dinner, hosted by Kicha.
-Nambi shoots Kicha, who narrowly escapes with a bullet injury in his hand.
-Kicha and Mani arrive at their hideout, where Susheela follows them and accuses Kicha of his deed.
-After Susheela threatens to commit suicide, Kicha reveals his past.